teusH/MySense/README.md

 MySense can act either *sensor manager* or as *input from broker manager* to a set (dynamic) of output channels.

 Available input plugins:
-* Dust: Dylos DC1100 or 1700 via serial interface, Shinyei GPIO (e.g. Grove dust sensor), Nova SDS011, Plantower PMS5003/7003.
+* Dust: Dylos DC1100 or 1700 via serial interface, Shinyei GPIO (e.g. Grove dust sensor), Nova SDS011, Plantower PMS5003/7003/x003, Sensirion SPS30.
 * Temperature/humidity: Adafruit DHT11/22, AM3202 and Grove variants, Bosch BME280 or BME680 (has indoor aq gas sensor), Sensirion SHT31-D.
 * RSSI (strength of wifi signal): via the platform
 * Location: GPS (GPS Ultimate from Adafruit/Grove) via TTL serial interface

+To Do: SHT31 and others one can heat the chip up e.g. on high humidity.
+Or use temp alert.

 ## Remote management
 The Pi allows to install a wifi connectivity with internet as well a virtual wifi Access Point.
 A backdoor configuration is provided via direct access to `webmin` and `ssh` (Putty), as well via a proxy as *ssh tunneling* and/or using the proxy service of Weaved (`https://www.remot3.it/web/index.html`).